nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
 `scrape_books`, the only method defined in the Scraper class, passes the webpage's HTML to `Nokogiri::HTML` which creates a Nokogiri object that we can call `css` on to extract data.
 Iterating over a NodeSet we call `css` on each node to grab and store data corresponding to Book attributes in local variables.
-We then pass these variables to Book's `new` method instantiating and saving a new Book object for each book in the webpage's list. `start`'s last command is a call to `list_books` which will allow the user to select the number of books they wish to see:
+We then pass these variables to Book's `new` which instantiates and saves a new Book object for each book in the webpage's list. `start`'s last command is a call to `list_books` which will allow the user to select the number of books they want to see:
 ```
 class MostReadBooks::CLI
   . . .